On the behaviour of Brauer $p$-dimensions under finitely-generated field extensions: The main results

 \section{\bf The main results}

-Fields $E$ with abrd$_{p}(E) < \infty $, for all $p \in \mathbb P$, are singled out by Galois cohomology (see Remark \ref{rema4.2}), and in the virtually perfect case, by the following result on their locally finite-dimensional central division LFD-algebras \cite{Ch1}, \cite{Ch2}:
+Fields $E$ with abrd$_{p}(E) < \infty $, for all $p \in \mathbb P$, are singled out by Galois cohomology (see Remark \ref{rema4.2}), and in the virtually perfect case, by the validity of the Primary Tensor Product Decomposition Theorem, for every locally finite-dimensional associative central division $E$-algebra of at most countable dimension (see (1.3) and \cite{Ch1}).
+The applicability of this result to basic fields of algebraic number theory and algebraic geometry raises interest in the open problem of whether FG-extensions of a global, local or algebraically closed field are of finite absolute Brauer dimensions.
+This draws our attention to the following open question:

-\begin{prop} Let $E$ be a virtually perfect field with {\rm abrd}$_{p}(E) < \infty $, for every $p \in \mathbb P$, and let $R$ be an associative central division {\rm LFD}-algebra over $E$.
-Then $R$ possesses an $E$-subalgebra $\widetilde R$ with the following properties: